Living the Gospel (1 Peter 1:13-25)

 Peter tells us why we are to be holy: because God is holy.
 “Just as he who called you is holy, so be holy in all you do; for it is written: “Be holy, because I am holy” (1 Peter 1:15-16).
 Our lives are to reflect God’s character.
 God has always been about calling a people to be his so that they reflect his character and are holy just as he is holy.

 Peter also tells us how to become holy.
 “Therefore, with minds that are alert and fully sober, set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming” (1 Peter 1:13).
 Peter uses a word picture that is lost in the translation.
 The picture is of a man who is wearing a long robe.
-To get ready to run, he gathers up his long robes and holds them in his hand to prepare for action.
+To get ready to run, he gathers his long robes and holds them in his hand to prepare for action.
 Peter says, “Get your minds ready for action.
 Be alert and ready.”
 Our part is to prepare ourselves so that holiness is on our agenda, that it becomes our pursuit.

 It’s almost like working backwards from the way we will be when Jesus returns to today.
 We know we’ll be holy one day; our job is to live today in light of that reality.
 Peter says, “Set your hope on the grace to be brought to you when Jesus Christ is revealed at his coming” (1 Peter 1:13).
 In other words, “Place your hope totally on the return of Jesus Christ and its results, and live your life in light of that future reality.”

 That is the first question I want to ask you today.
 Are you committed to Christianity that is more than a decision or agreement to a set of facts?
 Are you committed to making holiness and obedience the pursuit of your life?
 To make the Gospel a way of life rather than a one-time decision?
 Dietrich Bonhoeffer said that Christianity without discipleship is Christianity without Christ.
-Do you commit to become holy?
+Do you commit to becoming holy?

 UP: Are you appropriately fearful of God?

 Haddon Robinson is a Distinguished Professor of Preaching.
 He is like the rock star of preachers.
 He wrote the textbook on preaching.
-He has been named one of the twelve most effective preachers in the English speaking world.
+He has been named one of the twelve most effective preachers in the English-speaking world.
 He’s also tough as nails.
 He grew up on some of the rougher streets of New York and knows how to scrap.
 In other words, he really isn’t the type of guy that you want to preach in front of if you’re a preacher.
 Yet that’s exactly what I had to do a couple of years ago, and I was scared.
 I knew that I couldn’t fool him, and he wouldn’t be scared to point out what I was doing wrong.

 We normally don’t think of being afraid as something good, but there’s a sense in which fear is a good thing.
 It’s bad to be scared of things that aren’t scary, but I’m glad that I’m afraid of touching a hot stove or of jumping off the top of an apartment building.
 Fear is a gift when we’re afraid of the right things.